College Center (CC) (810) 989-5640 Fax: (810) 989-5773

 - Admissions testing

 - Departmental exams

 - American Medical Technologists

 - CIW / CTC

-- Firefighter testing
+- Firefighter testing for fire service positions

 - National Career Readiness Certificate